Neighbour of Napier basketball hoop family says teens could kill baby on street with balls

 "They do swing on the hoop, but that's what it's designed for, it's a dunking hoop."

+Hiha said she did not believe the hoop was in breach of covenants on the house, and had not heard from the developer to that effect.

-Hiha said she had made attempts to compromise over the hoop with the neighbour to no avail.
+She said she had made attempts to compromise over the hoop with the neighbour to no avail.

 One positive from the saga was that she had met her other neighbours, and they were now planning to start a neighbourhood watch group, she said.